All That She Wants: Composition

 "She's searching around for happiness.
 She meets a lot of guys.
 She thinks, 'Oh, this is the guy', but the day after, she needs something else.
 It's a typical girl in Sweden or Norway or Germany.
 In the lyrics you don't know how it ends, but in the video she meets the real guy.
 She takes his hand and she's lucky."

 — —Jonas Berggren talking to Spin about the song.

 Denniz Pop introduced many changes to the song.
 He was not fond of the rap vocals on the original demo, and these were subsequently replaced with short spoken word sections.
 A new second verse was also added.
 Though vocals were recorded by all four members for this version, Jenny's vocals were eventually cut on the final release.
 The song was initially in a major key, but was changed to minor upon Linn's insistence.
 Jenny Berggren, sister to Linn and Jonas, explained that changing the key to minor allowed the song to portray a greater level of sadness and increased its relatability.
 Some of the other material on the Happy Nation album stemmed from "All That She Wants", leading the album to have a darker sound.

-The final version of the song evolved into a dark fusion of dub-reggae with pop which became the band's trademark sound.
-Sheet music for the song shows the key of C minor (with the first verse in the key of C major) and a tempo of 94 beats per minute in common time signature, with vocals spanning from G_{3} to C_{5}.
 Jenny noted that it was about "a woman who is always leaving and that is because the woman is not whole in herself."
 Jonas stated that the song "is about a girl I knew a long time ago, but I didn't [realize that] when I did the lyrics."